Workable/orka/docs/request-context.md

 Header propagation enabled by default as long as the current nodejs version supports AsyncLocalStorage (async_hooks).

-If option `config.requestContext.propagatedHeaders` is enabled, orka propagates some [Istio trace context headers](https://istio.io/latest/docs/tasks/observability/distributed-tracing/overview/#trace-context-propagation) and cloudflare `cf-ray` from incoming http requests to any outbound http request.
+If option `config.requestContext.propagatedHeaders` is enabled, orka propagates some [Istio trace context headers](https://istio.io/latest/docs/tasks/observability/distributed-tracing/overview/#trace-context-propagation) and cloudflare `cf-ray` from incoming http requests to:
+- outbound http requests
+- rabbitmq messages
+- kafka messages

 By default the following headers are propagated:
 - "cf-ray"